 - Microfibre towel - I would HIGHLY recommend taking one.
-Not only are they space effective being very thin and lightweight, they also dry extremely quickly which is great for when your hopping around destinations.
+Not only are they space-effective being very thin and lightweight, they also dry extremely quickly which is great for when you're hopping around destinations.

 - Sunglasses and a funky fresh hat - keep the glare off and the head cool!